Slevinski/slevinski.github.io/series/evidence-and-adoption/publishing.md

 - Cite for claim discipline: what current public evidence supports, what remains partial, and what should not yet be universalized.
 - Do not cite as a complete global census or a meta-analysis of educational outcomes.
-- Source basis includes the Brazil and South Korea briefs, selected public Brazil and Korea records, the layer-based critical review, Formal SignWriting, and the stewardship/infrastructure lane.
+- Source basis includes the Brazil and South Korea briefs, selected public Brazil and Korea records, the layer-based critical review, Formal SignWriting, and the stewardship/infrastructure series.

 ### Evidence Boundaries and Adoption Limits